This is an iHeart podcast here for our final news roundup and information overload.

 We want you to join the conversation if you can at 1-800-941-7326.

-Also check out our podcast, The Drill Down.
+Also, check out our podcast, The Drill Down.

-We appreciate it if you'd subscribe.
+We appreciate it if you would subscribe.

 I'm here with Eric Eggers.